amethyst/rustrogueliketutorial/book/src/chapter_2.md

 Entity Component based design tries to eliminate the hierarchy, and instead implement a set of "components" that describe what you want.
 An "entity" is a *thing* - anything, really.
 An orc, a wolf, a potion, an Ethereal hard-drive formatting ghost - whatever you want.
 It's also really simple: little more than an identification number.
 The magic comes from entities being able to have as many *components* as you want to add.
 Components are just data, grouped by whatever properties you want to give an entity.

-For example, you could build the same set of mobs with components for: Position, Renderable, Hostile, MeleeAI, RangedAI, and some sort of CombatStats component (to tell you about their weaponry, hit points, etc.).
+For example, you could build the same set of mobs with components for: `Position`, `Renderable`, `Hostile`, `MeleeAI`, `RangedAI`, and some sort of CombatStats component (to tell you about their weaponry, hit points, etc.).
 An Orc Warrior would need a position so you know where they are, a renderable so you know how to draw them.
 It's Hostile, so you mark it as such.
 Give it a MeleeAI and a set of game stats, and you have everything you need to make it approach the player and try to hit them.
 An Archer might be the same thing, but replacing MeleeAI with RangedAI.
 A hybrid could keep all the components, but either have both AIs or an additional one if you want custom behavior.
 If your orc becomes friendly, you could remove the Hostile component - and add a Friendly one.

 In other words: components are just like your inheritance tree, but instead of *inheriting* traits you *compose* them by adding components until it does what you want.
 This is often called "composition".